DrZFCT/DrZFCT.github.io/_posts/2024-05-11-spectral-representation-stationary-process.markdown

 ---
 layout: post
-title: Tail Estimation
+title: The Spectral Representation of a Stationary Prcoess
 author: Kaizhao Liu

 ---

-In this article, I breifly introduce some current methods of estimating the tail of a heavy tail distributions.
+The spectral representation of a stationary process $\{X_t,\}$